-From fake news, to privacy breaches, to public apologies, to congressional hearings, social networks have had a rough run in 2018.
+Social networks have had a rough run in recent years, from fake news to privacy breaches to public apologies to congressional hearings.
 As many are questioning social media’s impact on society, Strava saw the issue as an opportunity to show the world what makes their social network different from the rest.

 Strava came to Stink Studios to create a global campaign that would highlight the positivity and support shared among the millions of athletes who use their platform to track activity, share results and motivate one other toward further progress.

 “Kudos” are the little orange thumbs that correlate to a “Like,” “Heart,” or “Star” on other platforms.
 But unlike those other platforms, kudos are given for actual physical activity (not just selfies and political rants) so they represented the perfect vehicle for a head-to-head comparison.
-We kicked off the phased campaign with out-of-home that ran in Los Angeles, Chicago, San Francisco and London.
+We kicked off the phased campaign with out-of-home that ran in London, Los Angeles, Chicago, San Francisco.

 The foundation of the global campaign was a documented set of guidelines that set the tone and style for visuals and language based on an evolution of the Strava core identity.
 The guidelines were used to unify the work of multiple teams that included Strava’s internal social media team and global creative partners.